Apple Negotiates Tie-Up On Self-Driving EVs With Hyundai: Report

 Apple Inc (NASDAQ: AAPL) and Hyundai Motor Company (OTC: HYMTF) are conducting early negotiations on the development of self-driving electric vehicles, Bloomberg reported Thursday.

-What Happened: The South Korean automaker confirmed through a statement that the two companies are holding talks.
+What Happened: The South Korean automaker initially confirmed through a statement that the two companies are holding talks.

 “Apple and Hyundai are in discussion, but as it is at early stage, nothing has been decided,” Hyundai said, as per Bloomberg.
+The automaker later backtracked from the statement, saying it had received interest from a number of automakers.

 Apple is not only collaborating with Hyundai to produce EVs but also to develop electric batteries, the Korea Economic Daily reported earlier.